thunderheadone/one-sdk-android/README.md

 For further documentation on the `orchestration-plugin` please see the [Orchestration Plugin Readme](ORCHESTRATION-PLUGIN-README.md).

-## Use the Codeless Thunderhead SDK for Android
+## Use the codeless Thunderhead SDK for Android

 Enable your app to automatically recognize **Interactions** by executing the following steps.